 New Horizons is located at the former site of Madonna Hall School for Girls, which was run for 30 years by the Sisters of the Good Shepherd, a Roman Catholic religious order.
 In 1994, when Cummings Foundation purchased the property to create New Horizons, the Sisters remained on campus, housed in the original convent, on a rent-free basis.
 In 2017, New Horizons built 26 new apartments on the property to accommodate a new group of women, the Sisters of St. Anne.

-New Horizons’ on-site chapel, named for Cardinal Richard Cushing, has hosted a daily mass every day since it opened.
+New Horizons’ chapel, named for Cardinal Richard Cushing, hosts regular on-site Catholic Mass .
 The convenience of having a beautiful chapel on the campus means that residents can visit anytime they desire without leaving the property.
-Originally under the leadership of the Sisters of the Good Shepherd, services are now coordinated by residents and celebrated by Fathers John Coss and Robert Rivard, priests of the Order of Sons of Mary.
+Originally under the leadership of the Sisters of the Good Shepherd, services are now coordinated by residents and celebrated by local priests.

 In 2015, the chapel was honored and delighted to welcome Cardinal Sean Patrick O’Malley in celebration of New Horizons’ 20th anniversary and the 50th anniversary of the Sisters of the Good Shepherd in Marlborough.